Churn Management: How To Prevent Customer Loss

 Plus, keeping track of the churn rate allows your business to identify and resolve problems before they get out of hand.
 You should know how many customers are leaving each month or year because this can help to determine whether the reason for their departure has been addressed appropriately.

-The reasons for a high churn rate can vary depending on your industry, but common causes include:
+The reasons for a high churn rate can vary depending on your industry, with each requiring a tailored approach to effectively reduce churn and improve customer satisfaction.
+Some common causes include:

 How To Measure Churn